MrCordeiro/video2mp3/README.md

 - [Python 3+](https://www.python.org/downloads/)
 - [PostgreSQL](https://www.postgresql.org/download/)

+If you are running the app locally for the first time, there are a few more steps to take:

 ### Create fake users

 We assume users already exist in a database somewhere.
 For this demo, can will create a minimal database with a single table and a one user.